aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/converting/_index.md

 {{% /alert %}}

 ### **Convert SVG to PNG Using the ConvertSVG() Method**
-Converting a file to other format using the ConvertSVG() method is a sequence of operations among which document loading and saving:
+Converting a file to another format using the ConvertSVG() method is a sequence of operations among which document loading and saving:

  - Load an SVG document using one of the [SVGDocument()](https://apireference.aspose.com/svg/net/aspose.svg/svgdocument/constructors/10) constructors ([svg-to-png.svg](http://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/converting/svg-to-png.svg)).
  - Create an instance of the [ImageSaveOptions](https://apireference.aspose.com/svg/net/aspose.svg.saving/imagesaveoptions) class.